England Study Abroad Program at the University of York

 Economics modules have pre-requisites that should be taken into account when applying to the University of York.
 Students wishing to apply to this department should have a strong background in the discipline.

-Theatre, Film and Television (TFTV), Law, and the Hull York Medical School do not currently accept study abroad students.
+The department of Health Sciences and the Hull York Medical School do not currently accept study abroad students.

 History of Art is a very selective and smaller department that accepts fewer students.

 How many courses am I able to take, and how do I determine U.S. semester credit hours?